violetlaw/citegen/README.md

 The input to citegen is defined by language/platform-independent [protocol buffer messages](https://en.wikipedia.org/wiki/Protocol_Buffers).

-[Install the protocol bufer compiler] (https://github.com/google/protobuf#protocol-compiler-installation).
+[Install the protocol buffer compiler] (https://github.com/google/protobuf#protocol-compiler-installation).

 The `protoc` executable must be on your